apache/nuttx/configs/README.txt

   information about RGMP.

 configs/sama5d3x-ek
-  The port of NuttX to the Atmel SAMA5D3x-EK development board (where x=1,3,4, or 5).
+  This is the  port of NuttX to the Atmel SAMA5D3x-EK development boards (where x=1,3,4, or 5).
+These boards feature the Atmel SAMA5D3 microprocessors.
+Four different SAMA5D3x-EK kits are available

+    - SAMA5D31-EK with the ATSAMA5D1 (http://www.atmel.com/devices/sama5d31.aspx)
+    - SAMA5D33-EK with the ATSAMA5D3 (http://www.atmel.com/devices/sama5d33.aspx)
+    - SAMA5D34-EK with the ATSAMA5D4 (http://www.atmel.com/devices/sama5d34.aspx)
+    - SAMA5D35-EK with the ATSAMA5D5 (http://www.atmel.com/devices/sama5d35.aspx)

+  The each consist of an identical base board with different plug-in modules for each CPU.
+An option 7 inch LCD is also available.
+All four boards are supported by NuttX with a simple reconfiguration of the processor type.

+  There is also the SAMA5D3FAE-EK bundle includes everything:  The base board, all four CPU modules, and the LCD.

 configs/sam3u-ek
   The port of NuttX to the Atmel SAM3U-EK development board.